 You can take the bus from Oslo to Otta/Lom, or you can take the train from Oslo to Otta.
 From Otta, there's a bus to Dønfoss bru (SKJÅK), and from Dønfoss you can hire a taxi to Sota Sæter (remember to book the taxi two hours before departure to Sota Sæter).

 Taxi information Skjåk: Skjåk Taxi tlf: +47 95 95 09 40

 On certain days, there is also a taxi service from Bismo to Sota Sæter with the 501 bus from Otta.

 Please feel free to contact us for more information at email@example.com.

 At Easter, there is a DNT charter bus from Oslo.

-You can drive to Otta and onward to Lom and Skjåk and in the Bråtåtind valley to Sota Sæter.
+You can drive through Otta, Lom and Skjåk in the Bråtå valley to Sota Sæter.

 Please be aware that driving conditions in the winter may be challenging, feel free to contact the lodge for up to date information about road conditions.
 Drive Safe